-Finance Charge for Late Payment: 1% per month will be applied to the unpaid balance of all bills still past due

-25 days after billing date.
+Finance Charge for Late Payment: 1% per month will be applied to the unpaid balance of all bills still past due 25 days after billing date.

-- ^{1/}The Utility shall itemize the estimated cost of disconnecting and reconnecting service and shall furnish the estimate to the customer with cut-off notice. - Customers who request to be reconnected within nine months of disconnection at the same address shall be charged the base facility charge for the service period they were disconnected. - ^{2/} These fees are only applicable one time, when the unit is initially connected to the system. - ^{3/} The connection charge of \$100 per SFE and the plant modification fee of \$1,000 per SFE specified herein apply to new wastewater connections requested at Corolla Bay prior to June 4, 2015. - ^{4/} The connection charge of \$700 per SFE applies to new wastewater connections requested at Corolla Bay on and after June 4, 2015.
+^{1/} The Utility shall itemize the estimated cost of disconnecting and reconnecting service and shall furnish the estimate to customer with cut-off notice.

+Customers who request to be reconnected within nine months of disconnection at the same address shall be charged the base facility charge for the service period they were disconnected.

+$^{2/}$ These fees are only applicable one time, when the unit is initially connected to the system.

+^{3/} The connection charge of \$100 per SFE and the plant modification fee of \$1,000 per SFE specified herein apply to new wastewater connections requested at Corolla Bay prior to June 4, 2015.

+^{4/} The connection charge of \$700 per SFE applies to new wastewater connections requested at Corolla Bay on and after June 4, 2015.

+OFFICIAL COPY

+Issued in Accordance with Authority Granted by the North Carolina Utilities Commission in Docket No. W-354, Sub 344, on this the day of , 2015.